-If your reason is not on this list, that’s ok!
-Out of respect for your time commitment and financial investment, I encourage you to really think about what you’d like me to help you with and also, how you can help yourself.
-I want this to be an informative and transformative process.
+I encourage you to really think about what you’d like me to help you with and also, how you can help yourself.
+My intention is to meet you where you are today and to help support you through your unique healing process.

-I see the best results from clients who are hopeful about their condition, who are clear about their commitment to self-care, and who are willing to make changes in their lifestyle and routine.
+Your presence and feedback are also helpful.
+I see incredible transformations with clients who are hopeful about their condition, who are clear about their commitment to self-care, and who make changes in their lifestyle and routine.
 Often it takes a multimodal approach to make long lasting change.

 Sometimes chronic pain or discomfort issues are managed over time rather than “fixed.”

 I’m not in the business of fixing people because, A. You are not broken. and B. I don’t have any super powers.